-- A. Sectional Host School Expenses: Sectional host schools shall receive a guarantee of \$550 for hosting plus 20% of the net income.
-Officials will be paid by the IHSA via ArbiterPay. - B. Sites Other Than Member Schools: When a sectional is held at a site other than an IHSA member school, the IHSA will determine the financial arrangements with the host using current financial arrangements as guidelines. - C. Participant Expenses: Neither the IHSA or the local tournament management will assume responsibility for any contestant expenses of any kind.
+A. Sectional Host School Expenses: Sectional host schools shall receive a guarantee of \$550 for hosting plus 20% of the net income.
+Officials will be paid by the IHSA via ArbiterPay.

+B. Sites Other Than Member Schools: When a sectional is held at a site other than an IHSA member school, the IHSA will determine the financial arrangements with the host using current financial arrangements as guidelines.

+C. Participant Expenses: Neither the IHSA or the local tournament management will assume responsibility for any contestant expenses of any kind.

-- D. Digital Tickets: Per IHSA Board Policy 22, GoFan Digital Tickets will be the exclusive ticket option available for this sport at the Sectional and State Final levels of the State Series.
-Any exceptions must be approved by the IHSA office. - E. Admission: The IHSA Board of Directors has established the following ticket prices for sectional and state final competition: - 1.
-Sectional \$7.00 general admission. - 2.
-State \$11.00 per session general admission.
+D. Digital Tickets: Per IHSA Board Policy 22, GoFan Digital Tickets will be the exclusive ticket option available for this sport at the Sectional level of the State Series.
+Any exceptions must be approved by the IHSA office.
+E. Admission: The following State Series ticket prices have been set by the IHSA Board of Directors.
+A baby in arms is free at all rounds of the State Series.
+Pricing for all other individuals is as follows:

+SECTIONAL Digital Ticket: \$7.00; Cash Ticket: \$8.00 STATE FINAL